 We have a strong track record of achieving outstanding academic results.
 This comes from diligent and inspiring work from the highest calibre of teachers sharing the joy of learning with pupils who have a thirst for learning.
 Strong parental support at home has a significant role to play.

 We are delighted to regularly achieve major scholarships from our Prep school to senior schools with approximately half of our Form 8 leavers moving to local state senior schools and the remaining half moving to independent senior schools.
+We have a 100% success rate of gaining first choice schools.

 Our pastoral care is outstanding and we pride ourselves on the togetherness we have as a school and the care and respect our pupils show for each other.
 As a school we have many rewards and few rules and we are incredibly proud of the wonderful behaviour our children display.